Quick things to know about living in Malta

 Bolt and Uber - Transportation:

 Much like Bolt, Uber has also become a mainstay in transportation in Malta.
 The Uber service is extremely competitive, and at a similar price.
-The rise of Uber and Bolt come at the expense of the traditional taxi service, which has priced itself out of the market.
+The rise of Uber and Bolt come at the expense of the traditional taxi service (white cabs), which has priced itself out of the market, and use pricing techniques based on cost per passenger or fixed prices to specific towns, which are grossly higher than Uber or Bolt.

 Wolt Delivery, Bolt Food and Uber Eats - Take-aways, Groceries and small shopping items: